 The amounts due to and from group undertakings were written off in full across the group during the year.
 There is no inter-company debt remaining in the company or the group.
-Only shareholder loans remain.

 The balances are now as per the below note.